dovzhikova/GettingAndCleaningData/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## Additional info
-You can find additional information about the variables, data and transformations in the CodeBook.MD file in thos repository.
+You can find additional information about the variables, data and transformations in the CodeBook.MD file in this repository.